 While deep tech companies are often involved in fields like artificial intelligence, biotechnology and quantum computing, the category also includes companies operating in agriculture, aerospace, green energy, mobility and more.
 Some have become household names, like Moderna, Tesla and Impossible Foods.
 Others are bringing into reality what was science fiction just a few years ago — SpaceX’s Starlink internet satellites, for example, or Boston Dynamics’ humanoid robots.

-Regardless of the industries they are working in, deep tech companies create products that tackle some of the most pressing challenges facing our species and planet today, including climate change, illness and food insecurity.
-Investors have noticed: Deep tech took in $40 billion worth of venture capital funding in the first half of 2023, and accounted for 20 percent of overall venture capital funding as of November 2023.
+Regardless of the industry, deep tech companies create products that tackle some of the most pressing challenges facing our species and planet today, including climate change, illness and food insecurity.
+Investors have noticed: Deep tech received the most venture capital funding out of any sector in 2024, and is expected to earn the most funding in 2025 behind only AI and machine learning, according to a VC Lab report.

 “When we have deep tech startups in general, we know that we are making the world a better place,” Arnaud de la Tour, the CEO of deep tech accelerator Hello Tomorrow, told Built In.